Welcome to ENGL 201A: English Composition

 - You will write a series of essays that will include drafts and peer reviews.

-- I will be available to meet with you through Zoom.
+- I will be available to meet with you in office hours both in person and through Zoom.

 When to Start:

 If you are on the waitlist for the course, be sure to check your email regularly (it's best to check twice a day).
 If a spot becomes available, you will receive an automated message from Cuesta, and you will have just 24 hours to add the class, or you will lose the spot and be dropped from the waitlist.
-If you are still on the waitlist when the class starts, please email me on the first day of class to check on your status and the likelihood that you’ll be able to add.
+If you are still on the waitlist when the class starts, please attend the first class session or email me on the first day of class to check on your status and the likelihood that you’ll be able to add.

 Student Learning Outcomes: